doug-pires/Power-BI/Last Refresh UTC/README.md

 ## Code
-Available for copy and past
+Available for copy and paste

 ## PBIX File
 Available to download it and copy from the Power Query and paste in yours